reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 case inside the `.log_in()` method of LoginSession.

-When a :class:`~reahl.web.fw.DomainException` is raised, this poses some more :class:`~reahl.systemaccountmodel.UserSession`\ -related problems for the framework.
+When a :class:`~reahl.web.fw.DomainException` is raised, this poses some more WebUserSession -related problems for the framework.
 Understanding some of the underlying implementation is necessary to explain this well.
 So, please bear with us going down that route: